LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 ## Backwards Compatibility

-This proposal, together with [LIP "Chain registration"][registration-LIP], [LIP "Cross-chain messages"][CCM-LIP], [LIP "Introduce cross-chain update transactions"][CCU-LIP], and [LIP "Sidechain recovery transactions"][recovery-LIP], is part of the interoperability module.
+This proposal, together with [LIP "Chain registration"][registration-LIP], [LIP "Cross-chain messages"][CCM-LIP], [LIP "Introduce cross-chain update transactions"][CCU-LIP], and [LIP "Sidechain recovery transactions"][recovery-LIP], is part of the Interoperability module.
 Chains adding this module will need to do so with a hard fork.